eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

   * e211's startup docs, lock files and how-tos or tutorials.
 * eosc429
 * eosc373 (describe actions and outcomes with Hal's JNB)
+* eosc442:
+  * are climate datasets an OCESE outcome?
+Not really, except that upgrading the course's project activity was a separately funded project carried out at the same time as OCESE, and with a little support from OCESE staff (FJ).
+  * Do they want more climate data sets?
+Are EDDIE modules a source?
+Is the climate emergency committee still addressing data sets?
+* envr 300: adapting the CO2 activity to become an "Eddie Module" would serve as "completion" step for dashboard development.
+Needs permission.
+Submission as an Eddie module is done by completing the form [here](https://serc.carleton.edu/eddie/participate/contribute_activity.html), then editing resulting webpage at SERC.
+Early effort was carried out on day 5 of EER.

 ## Done